pike00/Photo-Date-Project/readme.md

 Included are >300 photos that can be used to test on.
 The photos **generally** have a date in orange text in the bottom corner.
 The dates may not be in the same absolute location because some photos were scanned upside down.
 This is fairly straightforward to implement once the OCR part of it is working.

+A sample of the photos is available (here)[https://georgetown.box.com/s/1hti1kecmc3gx1409nxc6abqtgxj9a10].

 ## OCR

 My overall strategy has been to load each file, crop in the image to a window slightly larger than where the date is (by trial-and-error), and then filter the image using HSV values to pick out that bright orange that really stands out to the human eye.
 Who knows if this is the best way, but I've tried contrast, brightness, color filtering with RGB (which is painfully difficult to pick a 'range of colors'...).
 So far HSV works the best.